Code-Institute-Submissions/Hermeticpoet-milestone-project-1/README.md

 * Contact form embedded to allow contacting the band for possible events

 ### Responsiveness of the Site
 The site was tested with the 5 major browsers; Mozilla, Chrome, IE, Opera & Safari.
-All initial testing suggested no issue with compatibility.
+All initial testing suggested no major issues with compatibility.
-Chrome's devtools was further used to test cross-platform compatibility and test the various breakpoints on my design.
+Chrome's devtools was further used to test cross-platform compatibility and the various breakpoints on my design.
 Bootstrap's grid system allowed for most of this to work without too many issues.
 There were a few issues in regards to what rules I should apply to achieve my desired outcomes.
 For instance, the use of .col classes with offsets to manoeuvre columns to the centre of the viewport or whether use flexbox.
 I have for the most part attempted to use flexbox rules, however, in some instances it was necessary to use the offset col classes instead.